dhernandd/fourier-images/README.md

 # fourier-images
-What if I feed the Fourier-transform MNIST for classification?
+What if I Fourier-transform MNIST for classification?